gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 of the 'a' and 'b' values we passed in.

 Note: You might find [this state diagram transform feedback example](https://webgl2fundamentals.org/webgl/lessons/resources/webgl-state-diagram.html?exampleId=transform-feedback) helpful in visualizing what a "transform feedback" is.
 It's not the same example as above though.
+The vertex shader it uses with transform feedback generates positions and colors for a circle of points.

 ## First example: particles